Contributor: Jennifer Blanchard. Lesson ID: 13916

 They were probably tricky because the order in which we do things matters!

-Just like with these examples, the order of information in a text matters too because it allows the reader to understand the information in a clearer way.
+Like with these examples, the order of information in a text matters, too, because it allows the reader to understand the information more clearly.

 Writers organize their information simply by putting the ideas in a way that makes sense.
 They think about what information the reader would need to know first, what would be helpful to know after that, and so on.

 However, that does NOT mean that all authors organize all texts in the same way or order!
-There are different structures that they can use, including:
+There are different structures that they can use, including the following.

-Let's learn a little bit more about these different structures, or types, of organization.
+Learn a little more about these different structures, or types, of organization.

 Chronology | ||